myokit/myokit/docs/source/api_core/tools.rst

 Tools
 *****

-This module contains a number of (fairly) stand-alone functions and classes that are used by Myokit.
+Myokit contains a module ``myokit.tools`` with functions and classes that are used throughout Myokit, but are not particularly Myokit-specific.
+This module is imported automatically when ``import myokit`` is run.

 .. currentmodule:: myokit.tools